Chinedum Ndukwe: Regular season

+Playoffs

 Personal

-Ndukwe's name, "Chinedum," means "God is my Guiding Light" in Igbo.
+Ndukwe's name Chinedum means "God is my guiding light" in Igbo.

 In 2008, Ndukwe attended the Harvard Business School, followed by the Wharton School of Business at the University of Pennsylvania in 2009 for the NFL Business Management Program.

 On January 30, 2012, Ndukwe made his voiceover debut, working for NFL Films as the narrator for ESPN's Hey Rookie.

-Ndukwe is the youngest of the three sons; his oldest brother Kelechi is Commanding Officer of USS HALSEY who previously served on the Minesweeper Crew SWERVE, based in San Diego, as the Executive Officer and later as Commanding Officer of USS DEVASTATOR in Manama, Bahrain.
-The middle brother, Ikechukwu, is an offensive tackle in the NFL who is a free agent.
-The youngest sibling, Ezinne, is earning her masters in public health at the University of Michigan.
+Ndukwe is the youngest of three sons; his oldest brother Kelechi is commanding officer of USS Halsey, who previously served on the Minesweeper Crew SWERVE, based in San Diego, as the executive officer and later commanding officer of USS Devastator in Manama, Bahrain.
+The middle brother, Ikechukwu, was an offensive tackle in the NFL.
+The youngest sibling, Ezinne, earned her masters in public health at the University of Michigan.